ItsAlanK/portfolio-tracker/README.md

 <a name="validator"></a>

 ### PEP8 ###
-All Python files follow all PEP8 standards and requirements with no errors ocurring
+All Python files follow all PEP8 standards and requirements with no errors ocurring.

 <a name="user-story-testing"></a>